knpuniversity/javascript/knpu/ep3-webpack/bootstrap-sass-variables.md

 ## Importing Only Parts of Bootstrap

 Let's do one more thing!
-The `_bootstrap.scss` file imports *every* part in Bootstrap.
+The `_bootstrap.scss` file imports *every* part of Bootstrap.
 But what if you don't *need* every part of Bootstrap?
 For example, we are *not* using the glyphicons.
 Importing that CSS is wasteful!

 Let's fix this!
 Copy the *entire* contents of `_bootstrap.scss`.
-Then, in our `css/` directory, create a new `_bootstrap.scss` file and paste that there.
+Then, in our `css/` directory, create a new `_bootstrap.scss` file and paste that here.

 As *soon* as we do that... all the paths are broken!
 Yea, that makes sense: we're in a different directory.
 No problem, I'll copy `"bootstrap` and do a Find and Replace